Kiosks for Student Organizations and Departments

 - Any student organization that wishes to collect monies or donation items on behalf of another organization, such as a charity or non-profit group, must submit documentation from the receiving organization which demonstrates that organization’s acknowledgment and approval of the collection of funds and/or items for them.
 Please email this documentation to firstname.lastname@example.org.

 - The kiosk is in a public space.
 As a member of the Mason Community, any representatives at the kiosk or table will treat fellow students, staff, faculty, and visitors with respect.

-- All activity must be conducted behind the kiosk with a maximum of three chairs.
+- All activity must be conducted behind the kiosk with a maximum of two chairs.

-- Only commercially produced, pre-packaged, individually wrapped, single serving size food and/or drinks may be sold or distributed at kiosks and tables.
-No home baked or unwrapped goods can be distributed from the kiosk.
+- Only commercially-produced, pre-packaged, food and/or drinks may be sold or distributed at kiosks and tables.
+No home baked goods can be distributed from the kiosk.

 - Beverages provided in bulk serving containers are allowed if they are procured from Sodexo Catering.

 - Products and services sold or distributed from the kiosk may not conflict with the University’s exclusive contracts which include: